AnkiMonkey/Bank-Account-Balance/README.md

 # Bank-Account-Balance
-The app checks Bank Account Balance, creating a table and graph.
-It processes default csv from FioBanka to a user-friendly csv ready for further work.
+Bank Account Balance check based on a csv file generated from bank.
+Advantages:
+- csv file is editable
+- csv file is available locally only.
+# TO-DO-LIST
+- graph based on types of expenses
+- graph for each month of year